TheLeopard65

 *Evil-WinRM* PS C:\Users\svc_winrm\Documents>

-• Tester easily got the contents of user.txt file present on desktop of svc_winrm user.
+• I easily got the contents of the user.txt file present on desktop of svc_winrm user.

 Lateral Movement